-The following amendments to existing standards that are applicable to the Company have been published and are mandatory for accounting periods of the Company beginning after 1 April 2021, but which have not been adopted early by the Company:
+The following amendments to existing standards that are applicable to the Company have been published and are mandatory for accounting periods of the Company beginning after 1 April 2022, but which have not been adopted early by the Company:

-- a) Amendments to IFRS 16 'Leases' extends the availability of the practical expedient related to COVID-19 related rent concessions beyond 30 June 2021.
-The practical expedient now applies to rent concessions relating to lease payments originally due on or before 30 June 2022.
-The amendment applies to annual reporting periods beginning on or after 1 April 2021 with an option to early adopt. - b) Amendments to IAS 1, 'Presentation of Financial Statements' clarify the requirements for presentation of liabilities in the statement of financial position as current or non-current.
-For example, the amendments clarify that a liability is classified as non-current if an entity has the right at the end of the reporting period to defer settlement of the liability for at least 12 months after the reporting period.
-The meaning of settlement of a liability is also clarified.
-The amendments are effective for annual periods commencing on or after 1 January 2023. - c) Amendments to IAS 8, 'Accounting policies, changes in accounting estimates and errors' introduce the definition of accounting estimates.
+- a) Amendments to IAS 8, 'Accounting policies, changes in accounting estimates and errors' introduce the definition of accounting estimates.
 The amendments also help entities distinguish changes in accounting estimates from changes in accounting policies.
-The amendments are applicable for annual periods commencing on or after 1 January 2023. - d) Amendments to IAS 1, 'Presentation of Financial Statements' require an entity to disclose its material accounting policy information rather than its significant accounting policies.
+The amendments are applicable for annual periods commencing on or after 1 January 2023. - b) Amendments to IAS 1, 'Presentation of Financial Statements' require an entity to disclose its material accounting policy information rather than its significant accounting policies.
 Consequently, the IFRS Practice Statement 2 (Making Material Judgements) has also been amended to illustrate how an entity can judge whether accounting policy information is material to its financial statements.
 The amendments are applicable for annual periods commencing on or after 1 January 2023.